lhe17/nebula/README.md

     -   <a href="#functions" id="toc-functions">Functions</a>
     -   <a href="#basic-usage" id="toc-basic-usage">Basic usage</a>
         -   <a href="#example" id="toc-example">Example</a>
+        -   <a href="#Using Seurat/SingleCellExperiment Objects"
+            id="toc-using-seurat/singleCellExperiment-objects">
+            Using Seurat/SingleCellExperiment Objects</a>
     -   <a href="#specifying-scaling-factors"
         id="toc-specifying-scaling-factors">Specifying scaling factors</a>
         -   <a href="#example-1" id="toc-example-1">Example</a>